 - Coma: a prolonged or permanent state of deep unconsciousness

 - Mental illness: including numerous disorders that may render individuals unable to perform daily function tasks

-While the particular methods and laws regarding the appointment of a conservator or guardian differ slightly from state to state, they tends to follow these basic parameters:
+While the particular methods and laws regarding the appointment of a conservator or guardian differ slightly from state to state, they tend to follow these basic parameters:

 Appointing a guardian or conservator can be difficult and costly, and one of the more difficult aspects of this process can be the task of vetting those interested and qualified to hold this position.